-The Music Library, located in 235 Dacus Library, has a full-time music librarian and a staff of assistants who help students in the use of scores, recordings, listening stations, ear training programs, and video equipment available there.
-The Computer Music Laboratory, located in O14, Dacus Library, includes facilities and equipment for composition.
+The Music Library, located in 235 Dacus Library, has a full-time music librarian and a staff of assistants who help students in the use of scores, recordings, and audio-visual technology.
+The Computer Music Laboratory, located in O14, Dacus Library, includes facilities and equipment for composition and sound design.

-For more information on the Department of Music, please visit www.winthrop.edu/music/.
+For more information on the Department of Music, please visit www.winthrop.edu/cvpa/music/.